PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 ### What are validators commission?

 Revenue received by a validator's pool is split between the validator and their delegators.
 The validator can apply a commission on the part of the revenue that goes to their delegators.
 This commission is set as a percentage.
 Each validator is free to set their initial commission, maximum daily commission change rate and maximum commission.
-The f(x)Core enforces the parameter that each validator sets.
+The Pundi AIFX enforces the parameter that each validator sets.
 Only the commission rate can change after the validator is created.

 ### How are block rewards distributed?